stanman71/Python_Projects/vLab/README.md

 - creates ressouce pool, virtual machines and all network connections

-- upload a new configuration automatically on each virtual maschine and change the management IPs
+- upload a new configuration automatically on each virtual machines and change the management IPs

 - need Juniper vMX templates >>> more informations at the end of this document